laocaibcc/laocaibcc.github.io/index.md

 ## Technical Notes

-This pages aims to record my technical notes.
+This pages aims to record and share my technical notes.